TURKEY – Mediterranean East

 (Antioch) (pop 217,000)

-It was a populous city of ancient Syria and now a major town of south-central Turkey.
+It was a populous city of ancient Syria and a major town in south-central Turkey.
 It lies near the mouth of the Orontes River, about 12 miles (19 km) northwest of the Syrian border.

 History.
 Antioch was founded in 300 BCE by Seleucus I Nicator, a former general of Alexander the Great.
 The new city soon became the western terminus of the caravan routes over which goods were brought from Persia and elsewhere in Asia to the Mediterranean.
 Antioch’s strategic command of north-south and east-west roads across northwestern Syria greatly contributed to its growth and prosperity in Hellenistic, Roman, and Byzantine times.
 The suburb of Daphne, five miles to the south, was a favourite pleasure resort and residential area for Antioch’s upper classes; and the seaport Seleucia Pieria, at the mouth of the Orontes River, was the city’s harbour.